Florida State Road 922

-State Road 922 (SR 922) is a 5.548 mi east-west road built in 1951, passing through the cities of North Miami, Bay Harbor Islands, and Bal Harbour, Florida.
-Locally, the street is also known as North 125th Street, North Miami Boulevard, Northeast 123rd Street, Broad Causeway, 96th Street, and Kane Concourse.
+Florida State Road 922 (SR 922) is a 5.548 mi east-west road built in 1951, passing through the cities of North Miami, Bay Harbor Islands, Surfside and Bal Harbour.
+Locally, the street is also known as Northwest 125th Street, North 125th Street, North Miami Boulevard, Northeast 123rd Street, Shepard Broad Causeway, 96th Street, and Kane Concourse.
 Its western terminus is an intersection with Northwest Seventh Avenue (US 441/SR 7), one block west of Interstate 95, its eastern terminus is an intersection with SR A1A.
 The street is an important commercial artery in northeastern Miami-Dade County, with stores lining much of the route, including the Bal Harbour Shops mall near its eastern terminus.